andrew-aladev/lzw-ab/README.md

 ## Notes

-Project depends on GMP with LGPL v2 license.
+Project may depends on GMP with LGPL v2 license.
-So it is not possible to distribute project binaries with statically linked GMP library.
+It is not possible to distribute project binaries with statically linked GMP library.

 Please use source code based distro like [gentoo](https://www.gentoo.org) if you want static linking.
 End user can build, link and use any software in any mode (without distribution).